ngageoint/geopackage-java/README.md

 elevation extension functionality at runtime.
 You can download and install these dependencies to your local repository manually.
 Alternatively, if you have access to a repository that provides these depedencies, you can run the build with `-Djai_repo_url=http://your.repo -Djai_repo_id=your_repo`.
 The
 `jai_repo_id` property is optional, but is available if there is a settings file you don't control that configures a specific server ID for a server that provides JAI, e.g., in a continous integration environment.
-You can compile without the Image IO dependencies, but the tests will fail, and thus the install goal will fail.
+You can compile without the JAI dependencies, but the tests will fail, and thus the install goal will fail.
 To install anyway, run `mvn -DskipTests clean install`.
 ```xml
 <dependency>